 - You must have a valid J-1 visa to return to the U.S. If you changed your status to J-1 while inside the U.S., you will need to apply for a J-1 visa in your home country the first time you depart the U.S.

 - You must be outside of the U.S. for less than five months.
-If you are a student planning to take an academic leave of absence for one or more semesters, please contact your International Admissions and Immigration Counselor for assistance.
+If you are a student planning to take an academic leave of absence for one or more semesters, please contact the Office of Global Engagement for assistance.

 You will need the following:

-- 1st page of your DS-2019 signed for travel by an International Admissions and Immigration Counselor in the Office of International Engagement within the last year.
+- 1st page of your DS-2019 signed for travel by the Office of Global Engagement within the last semester.
 Submit a request for a Travel Signature.

 - Valid J-1 visa, which must also be valid beyond the date you plan to return to the U.S.

 - Passport valid for at least 6 months into the future from the date you will return to the U.S. (unless the country from which your passport was issued is listed here under Countries That Extend Passport Validity for an Additional Six Months After Expiration, in which case the country extends passport validity for an additional six months after the passport’s expiration date, so you may use your passport to enter the U.S. as long as it is unexpired)